Testimony in favor of Banning Single-Use Plastic Bags in Boston

 #10- Save the planet: We are, for the most part, thrifty New Englanders who care deeply about conserving natural resources, preserving our beautiful land and water, and living common sense, practical lives so as not to squander the planet.
 This is a simple, important step we can take to get us back to a common sense way of living our everyday lives.

 Executive Director, MASSPIRG

-Janet has been the executive director of MASSPIRG since 1990 and directs programs on consumer protection, solid waste reduction and recycling, health and safety, public transportation, and voter participation.
+Janet has been the executive director of MASSPIRG since 1990 and directs programs on consumer protection, zero waste, health and safety, public transportation, and voter participation.
 Janet has co-founded or led coalitions, including Earth Day Greater Boston, Campaign to Update the Bottle Bill and the Election Modernization Coalition.
 On behalf of MASSPIRG, Janet was one of the founding members of Transportation for Massachusetts (T4MA), a statewide coalition of organizations advocating investment in mass transit to curb climate change, improve public health and address equity.
-Janet serves as vice president for the Consumer Federation of America and serves on the Common Cause Massachusetts executive committee, Alliance for a Healthy Tomorrow board of directors, and Department of Environmental Protection Solid Waste Advisory Committee.
+Janet serves as Chair of the Board of Directors for the Consumer Federation of America and serves on the Common Cause Massachusetts executive committee, Alliance for a Healthy Tomorrow board of directors, and Department of Environmental Protection Solid Waste Advisory Committee.
 For her work, Janet has received Common Cause’s John Gardner Award and Salem State University’s Friend of the Earth Award.
 Janet lives in Cambridge, Massachusetts, with her husband and two sons, and every Wednesday morning she slow-runs the steps at Harvard Stadium with the November Project.